×

 • Renal failure

-• Malnutrition If your body cannot get enough nutrients from the food you eat due to a lack of digestive enzymes
+• Malnutrition occurs when your body cannot absorb enough nutrients from your food due to a deficiency in digestive enzymes.

 • Pancreatic necrosis